gshubham804/Quickspot/Readme.md

 It is a comprehensive exploration of fullstack development, where I practice and learn by doing building APIs, crafting middleware, defining routes, UI, managing state and understanding numerous other enlightening concepts.

+QuickSpot is a web app through which we can booked the parking slot in any city.

 It have both perspective i.e. user and admin panel.

 ## Built with